ccao-data/people/.github/ISSUE_TEMPLATE/onboarding-internal.md

 - [ ] Email your preferred schedule to [Nicole](mailto:nicole.jardine@cookcountyil.gov) and [Dan](mailto:daniel.snow@cookcountyil.gov).
 Include the days and times you will be working and the date of your last day.
 Subject: 'YOUR NAME - Internship Hours'

-During the first week of employment, interns _may_ need to manually record their hours on a paper timesheet which is turned in at the end of the week.
-The timesheet can be found [here :page_facing_up:](/forms/internship/intern-time-sheet.pdf).
+During the first week of employment, interns _may_ need to manually record their hours by emailing HR.
 After the first week, interns will use the Cook County Time system to track their hours.
 Visit [this page](https://www.cookcountyil.gov/cct) and click **Dashboard Login** to access CCT. **We recommend that you create a recurring calendar event to remind you to clock in and out.**

 Data Department fellows do not need to submit time sheets to the CCAO.
 They are still accountable for their time, but are paid by their academic institutions.